xieyy46/SingleMod-v1/README.md

 ```
 * `split_bam_dir`: path to directory containing split bam files
 * `--SPLIT_TO_N_FILES 25`: how many files sample_name.bam should be split into for following parallel processing.
 This value can be adjust.
+* The default prefix for split bam files is shard_

 3, nanopolish eventalign
 ```